n8bird-oss/zenon-router/.github/ISSUE_TEMPLATE/feature_request.md

 ## Why is this Needed?

-*Explain why this feature is beneficial and how it improves Routerix.*
+*Explain why this feature is beneficial and how it improves zenon.*

 ## Proposed Solution